-Rather than presenting resilience as an individual trait, the books in this study most often
+Rather than presenting resilience as an individual trait, the books in this study most often represented resilience through relationships,

 1